louis-tru/quark/docs/RENDERING.md

 Backends implement only the operations declared as pure virtual `*Cmd` methods in `gpu_canvas.h`.

-Current baseline:

-- Commit `04995bae5` introduced this split as the working architecture.
-- `GPUCanvas` should own behavior that is common to GL and Metal.
+- `GPUCanvas` should own behavior that is common to GL, Metal, and Vulkan.
 - Backend files should focus on resource upload, command storage/encoding, pipeline state, and draw/read/output implementations.
 - Avoid moving shared behavior back into GL just because GL is currently the most complete backend.